NickHrach/LongDeepSleep/Readme.md

 ### 🔧 Setup

-1. Create an `NTPClient` (can be local or public).
+1. Create an `NTPClient` (can be local or public), only required for absolute deep sleep feature.
-2. Instantiate a `LongDeepSleep` class object with your WiFi credentials and NTP client.
+2. Instantiate a `LongDeepSleep` class object with your WiFi credentials and NTP client (can be null if not required).
 3. Call `checkWakeUp()` as the very first line in `setup()` to determine the wake-up reason and perform deep sleep extensions if required.
 4. Then perform the task you want to do after wake-up.
-You can even distinguish between different wake-up reasons (rest button, errors, long deep sleep end)
+You can even distinguish between different wake-up reasons (reset button, errors, long deep sleep end)
 5. Use `performLongDeepSleep()` or `performLongDeepSleepUntil()` accordingly to go into next long deep sleep.

 ### 📌 Key Functions